This post was written while moderately feverish. You've been warned.

 Stats: no stats required.

-The opposite of a Pegasus.
+opposite of a Pegasus.
 A chicken with horse legs.
-Useless, hopeless, and gormless.
-It just stands there, staring with orange chicken eyes.
+Useless, hopeless,

+Stats: as a Zombie with 50% spell resistance.
 The laws of the Empire record six hundred offenses for which the penalty is mutilation.
 Eyes, noses, and particularly, in the case of petitioners, tongues could all be taken for crimes ranging from treason to incorrect paperwork.
 Clusters of petitioners, in ceremonial copper helmets, were sealed in the Imperial Megapalace.

 The greatest icons require the greatest sacrifices.
 Iconpainters, hollowed out by decades of unending labour and the siren song of the Prophylactic Hell, can drain both the life and the colour from other living beings with just a touch.
 Their masks are exploding fractal obscenities.